OSGeo/PROJ/docs/source/projections/cass.rst

   y = M(\phi) - M(\phi_0) + N \tan(\phi)(\frac{A^2}{2} + (5-T+6C)\frac{A^4}{24})

-and M() is the meridinial distance function.
+and M() is the meridionial distance function.

 Inverse projection
 ------------------